 Increases available resources.
 MNPS librarians can harness NPL’s purchasing power and receive lower rates on materials.
 Larger orders equal lower prices.

-During the 2017-2018 school year, over 50,000 students checked out nearly 150,000 books, DVDs, and audiobooks from Nashville Public Library branches through Limitless Libraries.
+During the 2020-2021 school year, students checked out over 33,000 books, DVDs, and audiobooks from Nashville Public Library branches through Limitless Libraries.

 Limitless Libraries served over 90,000 MNPS students, teachers, and librarians

 42% of students polled say that Limitless Libraries has improved their reading skills

 80% of teachers surveyed use Limitless Libraries to support classroom instruction